-If you are reporting an incident of sexual misconduct to the University and are opting to engage in the process as a complainant, then the University can offer you a number of Interim Measures.
-Depending on the severity of the charge, the University may be able to ban the accused student from the residence halls or from your specific residence hall.
-Another option would be to assist you in seeking Emergency Housing or a permanent room or hall change.
-A professional advocate at Student Wellness & Health Promotion can assist you throughout the reporting process and with seeking interim measures.
+If you are reporting an incident of sexual misconduct to the University and are opting to engage in the process as a complainant, the University can offer you a number of Interim Measures.
+A standard measure that is taken is to issue a Mutual Ban from Contact to both parties, prohibiting any form of contact (direct, phone, email, text, social media, through a 3rd party, etc.).
+The ban is intended to enhance safety and prevent additional harm.
+Complainants may wish to seek Emergency Housing, a permanent room or hall change, or release from a rental lease.
+A professional advocate at Student Wellness & Health Promotion can assist you throughout the reporting process and with pursuing these options.
 You can make a report directly to the Office of Equity and Inclusion.

-Whether it is about your safety – needing to be in an undisclosed place, or the social fallout of the community being aware of what happened, or taking a few days to collect yourself and regroup after an incident, there may be a number of reasons that you might need or wish to seek temporary Emergency Housing.
+Whether it is about your safety and needing to be in an undisclosed place, the social fallout of the community being aware of what happened, or taking a few days to collect yourself and regroup after an incident, there may be a number of reasons that you might need or wish to seek temporary Emergency Housing.
 To learn more, speak with an S.O.S.
-Advocate via our 24 hour crisis service, or contact a professional advocate/counselor at Student Wellness during business hours.
+Advocate via our 24 hour crisis service, or contact a professional advocate at Student Wellness during business hours.

 Additional Housing Options

-- If you rent an apartment OFF CAMPUS and you have experienced a sexual assault or an incidence of dating or domestic violence, you have both short-term and long-term relocation options.
+- If you rent an apartment OFF CAMPUS and you have experienced a sexual assault or dating or domestic violence, you have both short-term and long-term relocation options.
 You may be a candidate for on-campus Emergency Housing, or to utilize a DV Shelter in Delaware.
 To learn more, call the S.O.S.
 24 hour service to speak with a Victim Advocate.
 An Advocate can assist you in seeking these services and securing transportation.
 In addition, Delaware’s Tenant-Landlord code (§ 5314.
 Tenant’s right to early termination) allows victims to terminate their lease agreement without financial penalty if they have been victimized in their residence.
 There are requirements to seeking lease termination, including that a professional advocate or counselor must write a letter verifying the eligibility.
 Furthermore, the code offers legal protections for survivors (§ 5316.
 Protection for victims of domestic abuse, sexual offenses and/or stalking).
-To speak with a professional on campus about this option, contact Student Wellness & Health Promotion at 302-831-3457 during business hours and set up an appointment.
+To speak with a professional advocate about this option, contact Student Wellness & Health Promotion at 302-831-3457 during business hours or make an appointment online.

 - If you think that you are in a potentially abusive or violent relationship but you aren’t sure, or you think you may have experienced a sexual assault, you can call S.O.S. and speak to an advocate 24 hours/day to discuss your concerns, learn about options, and get referrals to helpful resources.
-Or make an appointment with a professional counselor/advocate by calling Student Wellness & Health Promotion at 302-831-3457 during business hours.
+Or make an appointment with a professional advocate.
 If you are in immediate danger, call 911 for police assistance.